Few Black women coaches lead Power Five basketball programs

 6 of6

-Dawn Staley and Joni Taylor embraced before and after the Southeastern Conference Tournament championship, savoring an historic moment in women's basketball.
+Dawn Staley and Joni Taylor embraced before and after the Southeastern Conference Tournament championship, savoring a historic moment in women's basketball.

-It took 41 years for two Black women head coaches to meet for the first time in a tournament championship of a Power Five conference.
+It took 41 years for two Black women head coaches to meet in a tournament championship of a Power Five conference.
 For it to happen quicker was statistically improbable with the few Black women coaching at the highest level of the college game.

 Written By